How Dark Sector Equations of State Govern Interaction Signatures: Method and Data

-\item \textbf{Gamma Ray Bursts}, consisting of 193 distance moduli calibrated via the Amati relation, spanning $0.034<z<8.1$ \cite{Amati:2018tso}. \end{itemize} These data may provide robust constraints through their complementary redshift coverage and sensitivity to different cosmological parameters.
-To derive constraints that are fully independent of the early-universe observations, we treat the sound horizon at the drag epoch $r_{\rm d}$ as a free parameter in the baryon acoustic oscillation analysis, rather than anchoring it to a value inferred from the CMB data.
-Additionally, we self-consistently marginalize over the absolute magnitude $M_{B}$ of the type Ia supernovae to account for the degeneracy with $H_0$.
+\item \textbf{GRB:} 193 distance moduli calibrated via the Amati relation, spanning $0.034<z<8.1$ \cite{Amati:2018tso}. \end{itemize} These data may provide robust constraints through their complementary redshift coverage and sensitivity to different cosmological parameters.
+To derive constraints that are fully independent of the early-universe observations, we treat the sound horizon at the drag epoch $r_{\rm d}$ as a free parameter in the BAO analysis, rather than anchoring it to a value inferred from the CMB data.
+Additionally, we marginalize over the absolute magnitude $M_{B}$ of the SN Ia to account for the degeneracy with $H_0$.

 It should be pointed out that despite substantial improvements in the quality and quantity of late-time observations, their constraining power remains limited for extensively extended parameter spaces.
 For this reason, we adopt a targeted strategy to mitigate parameter degeneracies.
-Rather than simultaneously freeing the EoS for both dark sectors, we examine the following three distinct scenarios: \begin{itemize} \item Fixing dark energy and dark matter EoS to their $\Lambda$CDM values ($w_{\text{de}} = -1$ and $w_{\text{dm}} = 0$). \item Freeing dark energy EoS while maintaining the cold dark matter assumption ($w_{\text{dm}} = 0$). \item Freeing dark matter EoS while maintaining the cosmological constant assumption ($w_{\text{de}} = -1$). \end{itemize} This approach allows us to probe possible deviations from the standard model in a controlled manner, providing clearer insights into how interactions manifest alongside non-standard dark sector properties.
+Rather than simultaneously freeing the EoS for both dark sectors, we examine the following three distinct scenarios: \begin{itemize} \item Fixing dark energy and dark matter EoS to their $\Lambda$CDM values ($w_{\text{de}} = -1$ and $w_{\text{dm}} = 0$). \item Freeing dark energy EoS while maintaining the cold dark matter assumption ($w_{\text{dm}} = 0$). \item Freeing dark matter EoS while maintaining the cosmological constant assumption ($w_{\text{de}} = -1$). \end{itemize} This approach allows us to probe possible deviations from the standard cosmological model in a controlled manner, providing clearer insights into how interactions manifest alongside non-standard dark sector properties.